X-CASH-official/xcash-dpops/README.md

 This program allows one to run a DPOPS node, a shared delegates website, and a delegates website.

-**If you plan on running a shared delegates website or a delegates website you will need to run the website on the same system as the DPOPS node**
+**If you plan on running a shared delegates website or a delegates website, you will need to run the website on the same system as the DPOPS node**

 **By running a DPOPS node (solo or shared) you will need the computer to be online and running at all times**